Verron Haynes

 Verron Ulric Haynes (/vəˈrɒn/ və-RON-'; born February 17, 1979) is a Trinidadian-born former American football running back.
-Verron Haynes was drafted by the Pittsburgh Steelers in the fifth round of the 2002 NFL Draft, following three successful college football seasons at The University of Georgia.
-With the Steelers, he won Super Bowl XL against the Seattle Seahawks.
+He was selected by the Pittsburgh Steelers in the fifth round of the 2002 NFL draft, following three successful college football seasons at the University of Georgia.
+With the Steelers, he won Super Bowl XL.

-Verron appeared on the cover of Pittsburgh Magazine's 25 Most Beautiful People issue in January 2007.
+Haynes appeared on the cover of Pittsburgh Magazine's 25 Most Beautiful People issue in January 2007.
 As of 2010, Haynes serves as an International commentator and television personality for ESPN International.

 Born in Trinidad and Tobago, before moving to New York City at age seven and then to Atlanta, Georgia, where he played high school football for North Springs High School.
 His father Ulric "Buggy" Haynes was a soccer player in the Trinidad and Tobago national team.

 Professional career

 Pittsburgh Steelers

 In five seasons with the Steelers from 2002 to 2006, Haynes gained 660 yards on 159 carries (4.2 average per carry) and three touchdowns.
 He also recorded 39 receptions for 322 yards (8.3 average per reception) and two touchdowns, including one from wide receiver Antwaan Randle El.
 Haynes missed most of the 2006 season due to a knee injury.

 On March 1, 2007, he was cut by the Steelers in order to save cap room.
 However, he re-signed with the team on June 4, 2007.
 On September 1, 2007, he was released again.
 He was re-signed on December 24 when starting running back Willie Parker was placed on injured reserve.